Darlong people: The Bukpui system

 The Bukpui began to lose its importance after the appearance of the British on the scene.
 With the onset of modernity, the Bukpui system is no longer in practice among the tribe.

 Marriage

 The Darlong people prefer exogamous marriage system.
 They prefer to marry someone outside their own clan.
+Sibling incest is legal among the Darlong people.
 Traditionally polygamy was allowed, but monogamy has been strictly enforced by the various churches.
 The wife or husband moves permanently to the husband's or wife's village upon marriage - depends on the individual.

 Teknonymy

 It is a cultural tradition of the Darlong tribe and it is still occasionally used.
 The parents of a child named X will generally be known as ‘X-Pa’ and ‘X’Nu’.
 If Mr. Liana and his wife have a son called Nema, Mr.Liana will be called ‘Nema pa’, and his wife as ‘Nema nu’.
 In most villages, parents are addressed by the name of their first-borne child.